 There are many resources to help you address the needs of all learners in your school-age program.
 Below you can find ideas offered by websites, organizations, and journal articles to help you be more culturally competent and responsive in your program.
 The resources listed are in alphabetical order and provide a range of information on a variety of topics.
 Check out each resource and then complete the Resources School-Age Children activity.
 Share your thoughts with your trainer, coach, or family child care administrator.

-This list can offer ideas for enriching your classroom library.
+Select 'preschool' in this list to get ideas about enriching your classroom library.
 It is compiled by the Cooperative Children’s Book Center at the University of Wisconsin-Madison.

 Children’s Books to Support Anti-bias Education:

 This site provides a list of children’s books selected by the co-author of Anti-bias Education for Young Children and Ourselves.
 It offers suggestions for Culture & Language, Racial Identity, Gender Roles, Economic Class, Abilities & Disabilities, Family Structure, Holidays, Activism, and Infant/Toddler Books.

 Children’s Books that Represent the Diversity of our World: